Heat vs. Bulls prediction, odds, line, time: 2026 NBA picks for Thursday, Jan. 29

 SportsLine's model reveals its Miami Heat vs. Chicago Bulls picks for their Thursday night matchup

 The Miami Heat clash with the Chicago Bulls in a key Eastern Conference matchup on Thursday.
 Miami is coming off a 133-124 loss to the Orlando Magic on Wednesday, while Chicago dropped a 113-110 decision at Indiana that same night.
 The Heat (25-23), who hold down the eighth seed in the Eastern Conference, are 10-15 on the road this season.
 The Bulls (23-24), who are 10th in the East, are 15-10 on their home court.
-Chicago will be without Josh Giddey (hamstring).
+Tyler Herro (ribs) is out for Miami, while Josh Giddey (hamstring) is questionable for Chicago.

 Tip-off from United Center in Chicago is set for 8 p.m.
 ET.
 The Bulls lead the all-time series 68-65, but Miami registered a 143-107 win on Nov.
-21. Miami is an 1.5-point favorite in the latest Bulls vs. Heat odds from DraftKings Sportsbook, while the over/under for total points scored is 238.5.
+21. Miami is a 1.5-point favorite in the latest Bulls vs. Heat odds from DraftKings Sportsbook, while the over/under for total points scored is 239.5.
+Miami is at -118 on the money line.
 Before making any Heat vs. Bulls picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: